Inland Revenue Authority Of Singapore (IRAS) | Complete Guide

 WHAT IS IRAS?

-IRAS, also known as Inland Revenue Authority of Singapore is a regulatory body under Ministry of Finance of the Government of Singapore which deals with collection of taxes and also acts as a chief tax advisor to the government.
+IRAS, also known as the Inland Revenue Authority of Singapore is a regulatory body under the Ministry of Finance of the Government of Singapore that deals with the collection of taxes and also acts as a chief tax advisor to the government.

 THE ROLE AND RESPONSIBILITIES OF THE IRAS

-Any question pertaining to taxes that an individual, or a company or even a country might have on this subject is dealt by Inland Revenue Authority in Singapore.
-However the two primary functions performed by the authority are broadly classified as collecting all types of taxes and acting as a chief tax advisor to the government of Singapore.
+Any question pertaining to taxes that an individual, a company, or even a country might have on this subject is dealt with by the Inland Revenue Authority in Singapore.
+However, the two primary functions performed by the authority are broadly classified as collecting all types of taxes and acting as a chief tax advisor to the government of Singapore.

 1. Collection of taxes

-While performing the central role of a tax collection body, IRAS collects the following type of taxes –
+While performing the central role of a tax collection body, IRAS collects the following types of taxes –

 • Income tax — a tax charged on the income of individuals and companies.

-• Goods and Services Tax (or GST) — a value added tax levied which is levied on imports as well as on consumption of goods and services.
-It’s usually included in price and charged by supplier of goods and services.
+• Goods and Services Tax (or GST) — a value-added tax levied which is levied on imports as well as on consumption of goods and services.
+It’s usually included in the price and charged by the supplier of goods and services.

 • Property Tax — applied to any property owners, based on the expected rental value of the properties.